Stanisław Szmajzner: Revolt

-16-year-old Szmajzner learned about the mass killings at Sobibór through messages from a friend forced to work at the gas chambers, secretly delivered by a Volksdeutsche guard.
-He then joined the camp's underground committee of Polish Jews around Leon Feldhendler that planned an escape.
+16-year-old Szmajzner learned about the mass killings at Sobibór through messages from a friend forced to work at the gas chambers, secretly delivered by a Volksdeutsch guard.
+He then joined the camp's underground committee of Polish Jews around Leon Felhendler that planned an escape.
 He later took part in the camp-wide uprising on 14 October 1943 led by Soviet POW Alexander Pechersky, after over 17 months at Sobibór.
 In the advent of the revolt, he was part of a group of four prisoners that killed the camp's Chief Kapo to prevent denunciation.
 For armament, the team at his workshop stole and hid several carpentry axes that had been sent for sharpening.
 Szmajzner also stole three rifles from the armory after convincing the watchman on guard that he was on a repair mission.
 He handed two rifles to Soviet POWs and insisted on keeping the third.
 In the turmoil of the escape, Szmajzner shot a tower guard.

-Escape
+Partisan

 Szmajzner belonged to the roughly 200 prisoners, of about 600, who managed to escape from the camp into the nearby woods.
 He was part of Pechersky's group, consisting of 57 persons.
 To avoid discovery, the escapees split into smaller groups.
-Pechersky and seven other Russian POWs left to purchase food and make contact with partisans, with the remaining persons waiting for their return.
+Pechersky and seven other Russian POWs left to purchase food and make contact with the Home Army, with the remaining persons waiting for their return.
 After Pechersky did not return, they split into smaller groups and sought separate ways.
-Of Szmajzner's group of 15 or 16 survivors, 12 or 13 were later shot in a confrontation with Polish nationalists.
+Of Szmajzner's group of 15 or 16 survivors, 12 or 13 were later shot and killed by Polish bandits.
 He survived by dropping to the ground and playing dead.

 After World War II

 In 1947, Szmajzner emigrated to Brazil, where in 1967 he recognized Franz Stangl.
 In May 1978, he also confirmed the identity of Gustav Wagner in a São Paulo police station.
 He visited West Germany a number of times to testify in trials, including against Stangl.
 Szmajzner wrote a book about his experiences as an adolescent in the death camp, which was published in 1968 in Brazil.
 Along with fellow survivors Thomas Blatt and Esther Terner Raab, he also contributed to the screenplay of the 1987 film Escape from Sobibor.
+He committed suicide in Goiania, Brazil, on 3 March 1989.